psychemedia/storytelling-notes/grateful_dead.md

 "But he was not light-handed this time; for, every now and then, he gave the princess a slap, so that he almost beat the breath out of her body.

-"And when they came to the wall of rock, she knocked at the dopr, and it opened, and they passed on into the fell to her lover.
+"And when they came to the wall of rock, she knocked at the door, and it opened, and they passed on into the fell to her lover.

-"As soon as she got there, she fell to bewailing, and was very cross, and said she never knew the air could deal such buflfets; she almost thought, indeed, that some one sat behind, who beat both the Billygoat and herself; she was sure she was black and blue all over her body, such a hard flight had she had through the air.
+"As soon as she got there, she fell to bewailing, and was very cross, and said she never knew the air could deal such buffets; she almost thought, indeed, that some one sat behind, who beat both the Billygoat and herself; she was sure she was black and blue all over her body, such a hard flight had she had through the air.

 "Then she went on to tell how her lover had brought her the golden ball too; how it happened, neither she nor the Troll could tell.